jcarter62/udacity-project5/README.md

 * clone the repository into a folder owned by user: ubuntu or another.
 * Execute the script found in repository/sys-config/aws/install_script, in order to install required components.
 * Modify apache2 configuration, using examples in repository/sys-config/apache.<br>* Add variable to envvars<br>* Modify 000-default.conf
+* Create database named catalog, along with 3 tables described in the script /repository/create_tables.sql.
+* Create user named: appuser with password: <some password>
+* Update the connection string in repository/models.py with the password above.
+* Grant access for this new user to the tables and related objects.
+* Restart VM

 ## Walkthrough Images